1. The body is only a clump of matter. A wet machine that we can use as an instrument for our own purposes.

 Answer: They are all based on assumptions about the human body that devalue the body and fragment human nature.

-Nancy Pearcey’s new book, Love Thy Body: Answering Hard Questions about Life and Sexuality, addresses each of these secular assumptions and shows how a Christian worldview of the body and sexuality is more reasonably aligned with science and evidence.
+Nancy Pearcey’s new book, Love Thy Body: Answering Hard Questions about Life and Sexuality, addresses each of these secular assumptions and shows how a Christian worldview of the body and sexuality is more reasonably aligned with science and evidence than a secular worldview.
+How it assigns the body more dignity and value.
 And how it resonates more deeply with our longings for integrity, meaning and joy in these intimately personal areas of life.

 Nancy will be speaking on Love Thy Body in Columbia